quadrifoglio/olvm/docs/kvm.md

 Available only when the VNC server is listening (see above).
 Choose a WebSocket VNC display number (port).

+### CD-ROM

+Name: 'cdrom'

+Possible values: a string, path to a CD-ROM image (ISO)

+Insert the specified CD-ROM ISO image into the VM at startup

 ### Custom command line options

 Name: 'args'